 DIFFERENCES MINI FACELIFT | FACE LIFT | NECK LIFT

-Award winning, triple board certified Dr. Philip Young has performed more than 1,300 face, neck, and eyelifts, and performs 400-800 other cosmetic and reconstructive procedures each year.
+Award winning, Double board certified Dr. Philip Young has performed more than 1,300 face, neck, and eyelifts, and performs 400-800 other cosmetic and reconstructive procedures each year.
 Did you know that Dr. Young scored the number one score in the whole entire nation when he took the written exam from the American Board of Facial Plastic and Reconstructive Surgery.
 This was an achievement but even more significant than that, what makes us special is Dr. Young’s groundbreaking Theory on Facial Beauty called the Circles of Prominence.
 Find out more here: Top Ten Reasons to Choose Dr. Philip Young.

 S lift | S Face Lift: The Term S Lift refers to the shape of the incision.
 As you can see in the picture below, the green arrow as it continues behind the ear can look like a reverse “S”.
 The S lift refers to a minimal incision face lift.
 The limits include the length of the incision and also the amount of dissection that the doctor does.
 For a mini face lift that is termed an S lift, you may lift up the skin to the blue line.
 What that means is that you will be receiving a procedure that is a lot less invasive and the recovery is faster based on the limits of the incision and the dissection.
 But, importantly you should also realize that the results are going to be less as well.
 Hence an S lift is really just a mini lift describing the shape of the incision.
 Different doctors do this differently even when they call this an S lift.
 As you look out in the media and all the face lifts that are marketed out there, all of these minimally invasive face lifts are just a variation of what I just described.